osetr/api-django-restframework/README.md

 * POSTGRES_DB = 'database'
 * SECRET_KEY = 'secret'

 Afterwards up docker-compose and check your API http://0.0.0.0/.
 Actually this app uses nginx proxy for redirecting requests on the http://0.0.0.0:8000/.
-But 8000 port is not closed and you can check API out there, if you have busy your 80 port with another proxy e.g.
+But 8000 port is not closed and you can check API out there, if you your 80 port is busy with another proxy e.g.

 api-documentation
 -----------------